+

 Official Transfer of Credits

-To officially transfer credits into the University of Minnesota Duluth, official collegiate transcripts and test scores must be requested for delivery directly to UMD from the institution of origin.
-In order to successfully transfer all credits, official transcripts must be “final” and include all final grades and scores on courses/exams attempted.
-Upon admittance to an undergraduate program, the Office of the Registrar will articulate all credits from received official transcripts; these will be viewable in a student’s APAS (Academic Progress Audit System).
+In order to transfer credits to the University of Minnesota Duluth, official college transcripts and test scores must be received by UMD directly from the institution of origin.
+In order to successfully transfer all credits, official transcripts must include all final grades and scores on courses/exams attempted.
+Upon admittance to an undergraduate program, the Office of the Registrar will record transfer decisions on all credits from received official transcripts; these will be viewable on a student’s APAS (Academic Progress Audit System) report.

 Important Note for Incoming Students

-You are encouraged to request your official collegiate transcripts and test scores at least 2-weeks prior to your OAR (Orientation, Advisement, & Registration) experience.
-This will ensure your transfer credits are viewable in your APAS (Academic Progress Audit System) prior to OAR.
-The final deadline for official collegiate transcripts and test scores to be received for incoming Fall students is August 1, and the final deadline for official collegiate transcripts and test scores to be received for incoming Spring students is January 4.
+You are encouraged to request your official college transcripts and test scores at least 2-weeks prior to your OAR (Orientation, Advisement, & Registration) experience.
+This will ensure that transfer credits are viewable in APAS (Academic Progress Audit System) prior to OAR.
+For incoming Fall students, the deadline for official college transcripts and test scores to be received is August 1.
+For incoming Spring students, the deadline for official college transcripts and test scores to be received is January 4.

-Use the following resources to request your official collegiate transcripts and test scores for delivery to UMD:
+Use the following resources to request your official college transcripts and test scores for delivery to UMD:

-Instructions for requesting official collegiate transcripts can generally be found on the website of your prior institution.
+Instructions for requesting official college transcripts can generally be found on the website of your prior institution.
 Many institutions use Parchment or National Student Clearinghouse to easily request your official transcripts be sent to UMD.
-Electronic transcripts can be emailed to [email protected].
-Hard copy transcripts (unopened) can be mailed to:
+Our prior institution may also email an electronic transcript to [email protected] or mail a physical transcript (in a sealed envelope) to:

 UMD Admissions Processing